MelBushido/LP.1/README.md

-# LP.1
-Investigating the ecosystem
+# INVESTIGATING THE INDIAN ECOSYSTEM FOR A STARTUP